 Copayments, coinsurance, or deductibles may apply for each service listed on the following pages.
 Visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227) to get specific cost information.
-TTY users should call 1-877-486-2048.
+TTY users can call 1-877-486-2048.

-If you're in a Medicare Advantage Plan or have other insurance (like a Medicare Supplement Insurance (Medigap) policy, or employer or union coverage), your costs may be different.
+If you're in a Medicare Advantage Plan or have other insurance (like a Medicare Supplement Insurance (Medigap) policy, or employer or union coverage), your copayments, coinsurance, or deductibles may be different.
 Contact the plans you're interested in to find out about the costs, or visit the Medicare Plan Finder at Medicare.gov/find-a-plan.